 We measure certain assets and liabilities at fair value on a nonrecurring basis.
 These assets and liabilities include equity method investments when they become subject to fair value remeasurement upon obtaining control due to a step-up acquisition or when they are deemed to be other-than-temporarily impaired, investments for which the fair value measurement alternative is elected, assets acquired and liabilities assumed when they are deemed to be other-than-temporarily impaired, assets acquired and liabilities assumed in a merger or an acquisition or in a nonmonetary exchange, property, plant and equipment, right-of-use ("ROU") assets related to operating or finance leases, and goodwill and other intangible assets that are written down to fair value when they are held for sale or determined to be impaired.
 In the second quarter of fiscal 2023, we recorded a \$1.9 billion pre-tax, non-cash goodwill impairment charge.
 See "Note 8.
 Segment Information" for additional information.
-See "Note 5.
-Restructuring and Other Costs" for impairments associated with restructuring activities including the impairment of our North Charleston, SC containerboard mill in the second quarter of fiscal 2023 and our Panama City, FL mill in the second quarter of fiscal 2022 and other such similar items presented as "PP&E and related costs".
+See "Note 5.4.
+Restructuring and Other Costs, Net" for impairments associated with restructuring activities including the impairment of our North Charleston, SC containerboard mill in the second quarter of fiscal 2023 and our Panama City, FL mill in the second quarter of fiscal 2022 and other such similar items presented as "PP&E and related costs".
 Fair value of the remaining land, building and improvements was determined based on a third-party appraisal.
-During the three and nine months ended June 30, 2023 and 2022, we did not have any significant nonfinancial assets or liabilities, other than goodwill and restructuring, that were measured at fair value on a nonrecurring basis in periods subsequent to initial recognition other than the \$26.0 million pre-tax non-cash impairment of certain mineral rights in the third quarter of fiscal 2022 that was driven by a lack of new leasing or development activity on the related properties for an extended period of time.
-With the impairment, we had no value assigned to our remaining mineral rights.
+During the three and nine months ended June 30, 2023/December 31, 2023 and 2022, we did not have any significant nonfinancial assets or liabilities other than goodwill and restructuring, that were measured at fair value on a nonrecurring basis in periods subsequent to initial recognition other than the \$26.0 million pre-tax non-cash impairment of certain mineral rights in the third quarter of fiscal 2022 that was driven by a lack of new leasing or development activity on the related properties for an extended period of time.
+With the impairment, we had no value assigned to our remaining mineral rights. recognition.

-Accounts Receivable Sales Agreements
+Accounts Receivable Sales Monetization Agreements

-We are a party to an accounts receivable sales agreement to sell to a third-party financial institution all of the short-term receivables generated from certain customer trade accounts.
-On September 16, 2022, we amended this \$700.0 million facility to extend the maturity to September 15, 2023 (the "A/R Sales Agreement") and addressed the transition from LIBOR to the Secure Overnight Funding Rate ("Term SOFR").
-The terms of the A/R Sales Agreement limit the balance of receivables sold to the amount available to fund such receivables sold, thereby eliminating the receivable for proceeds from the financial institution at any transfer date.
-Transfers under the A/R Sales Agreement meet the requirements to be accounted for as sales in accordance with guidance in ASC 860, "Transfers and Servicing".
+We are a party to an On September 11, 2023, we terminated our existing \$700.0 million accounts receivable sales agreement monetization facility to sell to a third-party financial institution all of the short-term receivables generated from certain customer trade accounts.
+On September 16, 2022, the same date, we amended this entered into a new replacement \$700.0 million facility to extend the maturity to September 15, 2023 (the "A/R Sales Monetization Agreement") with Coöperatieve Rabobank U.A., New York Branch, as purchaser, ("Rabo") on substantially the same terms as the former agreement.
+The Monetization Agreement provides for, among other things, (i) an extension of the scheduled amortization termination date until September 13, 2024, and addressed (ii) the transition ability to effectuate the Transaction without any additional consent from LIBOR to Rabo or the Secure Overnight Funding Rate ("TermSOFR"). triggering of a notification event under the Monetization Agreement.
+The terms of the A/R Sales Monetization Agreement limit the balance of receivables sold to the amount available to fund such receivables sold, thereby eliminating the receivable for proceeds from the financial institution at any transfer date.
+Transfers under the A/R Sales Monetization Agreement meet the requirements to be accounted for as sales in accordance with guidance in ASC 860, "Transfers "Transfers and Servicing".
+Servicing" ("ASC 860").
+We pay a monthly yield on investment to Rabo at a rate equal to adjusted Term SOFR plus a margin on the outstanding amount of Rabo's investment.